martinpihrt/OSPy/ospy/docs/Clean_installation.md

 For using "https" in OSPy options you must follow these procedures.
 SSL certificate via Let’s Encrypt certification authority.
 The [Certbot](https://certbot.eff.org/) and [Let’s Encrypt](https://letsencrypt.org/) for enabling SSL security.

+The server-side HTTPS selection is now explicit: the own certificate has priority, otherwise Let’s Encrypt is used; enabling both options no longer causes a silent HTTP fallback.

 Execute:
 ```bash
 sudo apt-get install certbot